AbhijitSarode/FunWith-Web/README.md

 ![Guess The Color][P4]

 ### [Project 5: Simon Game](https://github.com/AbhijitSarode/FunWith-Web/tree/main/Projects/5%20The%20Simon%20Game)
-This project uses jQuery to manipulate DOM
+This project is essentially a digital version of an old memory game 'Simon'.
+The goal of this project is to learn about jQuery. jQuery is used to manipulate audio and visual components

 ### [Project 6: Pat-a-tap](https://github.com/AbhijitSarode/FunWith-Web/tree/main/Projects/6%20Pat-a-tap)
-This project is inspired by a chrome experiment pat-a-tap
+This project is inspired by a chrome experiment [pat-a-tap](https://patatap.com).

 ### [Project 7: Email List](https://github.com/AbhijitSarode/FunWith-Web/tree/main/Projects/7%20Email%20List)
 This project focuses on API usuage.
 For this project [Mailchimp API](https://mailchimp.com/developer/) is used